-intensive easter revision courses
+intensive easter revision & part-time courses

 3-7 April and 10-14 April 2017

-Rochester Independent College offers both traditional Easter revision courses in all subjects as well as ongoing personalised programmes of exam preparation and study leave support to students from local schools who may be on study leave in the run up to their examinations.
+Rochester Independent College offers both traditional Easter revision & part-time courses in all subjects as well as ongoing personalised programmes of exam preparation and study leave support to students from local schools who may be on study leave in the run up to their examinations.